escamoteur/baking/README.md

 To unfrost bread it's best if you have a microwave that offers a combined microwave/convection baking function.
 With this set to 400W/200° for my device I get perfectly defrosted bread within 8 minutes.
 Bread detoriates most around 7° temperature so it's good to move it quickly over this range when frosting/defrosting.

+I accept PRs for typos or translations of units :-)

 ![grafik](https://user-images.githubusercontent.com/16635729/161438419-baf4c8c1-7867-4f3f-a771-42f835c5b881.png)